Mike Baldwin (Coronation Street): Don Brennan

+Marriage to Linda

 Unable to win Alma back, Mike began to romantically settle himself with loud-mouthed machinist Linda Sykes (Jacqueline Pirie).
-It seemed as though as the pair formed a romantic interest in each other, but it quickly turned out Linda is a golddigger who was only interested in Mike for his fortune.
-It was then Mike's long-lost son Mark Redman (Paul Fox), the product of Mike's past fling with Maggie, came to Weatherfield to settle himself in the street.
+It seemed as though the pair formed a romantic interest in each other, but it turned out Linda was only interested in Mike for his fortune.
+Then Mike's long-lost son Mark Redman (Paul Fox), the product of Mike's past fling with Maggie, came to Weatherfield to settle himself in the street.

 Mike steadily bonded with Mark and took him on at the factory as manager.
-Soon enough Mike's relationships with both Mark and Linda had developed, but little did he know that Mark and Linda would end up having an affair when she seduced his son behind his back.
-Mike eventually proposed to Linda and they got married, but then he learned about her affair with his son after Mark reveals the truth to him.
-When he confronted the pair over the betrayal, Mike was tricked by Linda into believing that Mark had been pursuing her and that she tried to end their affair - when in reality it had been the other way round; Linda was the one pursuing Mark behind his father's back.
+Soon enough, Mike's relationships with both Mark and Linda had developed, but little did he know that Mark and Linda would end up having an affair when she seduced his son behind his back.
+Mike eventually married Linda, but then he learned about her affair with his son after Mark revealed the truth to him.
+When he confronted the pair over the betrayal, Mike was tricked by Linda into believing that Mark had been pursuing her and that she tried to end their affair—when in reality, it had been the other way round; Linda was the one pursuing Mark behind his father's back.
 But in the end Mike believed Linda and forgave her, disowning Mark as a result.
-A month later, Mike is held hostage alongside Ken and many other residents in a supermarket siege; the crisis ended when the gunman, Linda's brother Ryan, was killed and it was then Mike comforted Linda over her loss despite the ordeal.
+A month later, Mike was held hostage alongside Ken and many other residents in a supermarket siege; the crisis ended when the gunman, Linda's brother Ryan, was killed.
+After this, Mike comforted Linda over her loss despite the ordeal.

-Following the supermarket siege, Mike and Ken called a truce with each other.
-But this doesn't last long when Susan resurfaces and reveals that she has a son named Adam (Iain De Caestecker/Sam Robertson), before later telling her family that Mike was the father; Susan had been lying when she said she had terminated her pregnancy years ago.
-When Mike finds out that Susan lied about the pregnancy and that he is Adam's father, he threatened to fight for custodial rights for their son; Susan thereupon attempted to escape again, but tragically she crashed her car on the motorway and was killed.
-Adam survived the crash and was rushed to hospital, where Mike and Ken along with his family learned about the tragedy.
-Ken blamed Mike for Susan's death and the two rivals started a custody battle over Adam following Susan's funeral, during which Mike told Adam that he was his father.
-In the end Mike was awarded custody, but he returned Adam to his boarding school in Scotland as his friends were there.